SparkPowerDesign/Meter-Cam-Pi/README.md

 Files Included:

-meter-pub.py - Allows the device to submit a picture when ran via mqtt.
+meter-pub.py - Allows the device to submit a base64 encoded pic when ran via mqtt (One shot).

 meter-sub.py - Allows the device to listen for commands issued via mqtt to take a picture and submit base64 encoded pic via mqtt.